aura-jay/google-it-cert-journal/README.md

 Scripts have multiple helpful uses, such as: Basic Automation Restarting Machines Remapping Network Drives Installing Applications Automating Backups.
 Gathering of information/ data Initiating Updates.
 There are risks in using scripts, including: Unintentionally introducing malware, Inadvertently changing system settings.
 Browser or system crashes due to mishandling of resources.
  - The apt command is used to do installs of software packages.
 -  Adding sudo before the apt command tells Linux you are authorized to install software.
+-  To quickly check if a program is installed on Linux, you can use the command dpkg -s followed by the unique package name for that program.
+The -s flag in dpkg stands for "status," and can also be written as --status.
+This flag allows you to verify if a program is installed on your machine.
+For example, we know that Firefox isn't currently installed, but GIMP is.
+Running dpkg -s firefox-esr shows this output: dpkg -s firefox-esr
+-  output: dpkg-query: package 'firefox-esr' is not installed and no information is available Use dpkg --info (= dpkg-deb --info) to examine archive files. this shows you that Firefox isn't currently installed on the system.
+To check GIMP, modify the earlier command and enter dpkg -s gimp to see the output below.
+(Note that only part of the output is shown.) dpkg -s gimp
+Update VLC media player
+VLC media player is already installed on your computer, but the version that's installed is out of date.
+You'll fix that now by updating it to the newest version.
+To do that, force an update of the package manager, using this command: sudo apt-get install -f
+This kicks off the update process.
+It will print out lots of text to your terminal, and ask you if you'd like to continue.
+Enter y for "yes".
+When the process is finished, type dpkg -s vlc again to verify the installation. : dpkg -s vlc

 -
 - [ ] Week 5: IT Infrastructure
 - [ ] Week 6: IT Security: Defense Against the Digital Dark Arts